 An LLC is governed by a contract between all the members, called an Operating Agreement.
 The Operating Agreement is binding on all signatories, and all members of the LLC must sign it.
 Some of the specific issues an LLC's Operating Agreement may determine are:

-An LLC can customize their own operating agreement, or you can use one of our LLC Operating Agreement Templates to speed up the process.
+An LLC can customize its own operating agreement, or can use an LLC Operating Agreement Template to speed up the process.

-An LLC's default structure consists of members and one manager.
-The members may manage the company themselves or they may hire an external manager.
+An LLC's default structure consists of several members and one manager.
+The members may manage the company themselves, or they may hire an external manager.

 The organizational formalities of an LLC are much more casual than in a corporation; there is no Board of Directors in an LLC, thus no Board of Directors meetings.
 LLC members (owners) do not need to hold regular meetings and therefore don't need to record meeting minutes or submit state annual reports.

-The second substantial difference between incorporating vs forming an LLC is federal taxation.
+The last substantial difference between incorporating and forming an LLC is federal taxation.

 C Corporations